Table of Contents [expand]

 Step 4: Resume Normal Operation

-The old KVS add-on isn’t automatically removed from your application with version upgrades.
-If it’s no longer needed, remove it with heroku addons:destroy
+The version upgrade doesn’t automatically remove the old KVS add-on from your app.
+If it’s no longer needed, remove it with heroku addons:destroy.